dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 ## The managed heap

 After the CLR initializes the garbage collector, it allocates a segment of memory to store and manage objects.
-This memory is called the managed heap, instead of a native heap in the operating system.
+This memory is called the managed heap, as opposed to a native heap in the operating system.

 There's a managed heap for each managed process.
 All threads in the process allocate memory for objects on the same heap.